Orientation and Advising

 Part-time Students

-A student may not register for part-time status (i.e., fewer than 12 hours in a single semester) without specific permission from the Office of Academic Advising by the last day to add a class.
+A student may not register for part-time status (i.e., fewer than 12 hours in a single semester), without specific permission from the Office of Academic Advising by the last day to add a class.
 Students enrolled on a part-time basis are not eligible for the Dean's List.
-Approval for part-time status requires that students pay for such work on a per hour basis.
-Petitions for part-time status after the last day to add a class will be denied, except in the case of special circumstances, and the student will be required to pay full tuition.
-Part-time students may be ineligible for campus housing unless an exception is made by the Office of Residence Life and Housing.
-For information regarding the consequences of part-time status on tuition, housing, or financial aid, students should visit the offices of Student Financial Services, Student Financial Aid, and Residence Life and Housing.
+Approval for part-time status requires that students pay for courses on a per hour basis.
+Petitions for part-time status after the last day to add courses will be denied, except in the case of special circumstances, and the student will be required to pay full tuition.
+For information regarding the impact of part-time status on tuition and financial aid, students should visit the offices of Student Financial Services and Student Financial Aid.

 Summer Full-time Status Policy

-A Wake Forest University undergraduate student registered for one (1) or more credit hours at Wake Forest University during the summer is considered to be a full-time student during the summer part-of-term in which they are enrolled (Session I, Session II, or Full Summer).
+A student registered for one (1) or more credit hours at Wake Forest University during the summer is considered to be a full-time student during the summer half-of-term in which they are enrolled (Session I, Session II, or Full Summer).

 Class Attendance